 BTB thermal power station Adlershof

 The BTB thermal power station is a coal-fired power plant located in the Adlershof district of Berlin.
 The plant, which was built in the 1970s, is known for its massive size and distinctive architecture.
-The plant’s towering smoke stacks and industrial equipment provide a unique and visually striking backdrop for photos.
-The neon lights of this building, especially at night, are amazing.
+I saw an amazing car Advertising campaign in front of this building with amazing lights.

 Botanical Garden and Botanical Museum (Botanischer Garten und Botanisches Museum)